 Zoo/Wildlife Veterinarian: Zoo and Wildlife veterinarians are critical to the longevity of non-domestic species (i.e. rhinos, elephants, birds, and everything in between).
 This job will be different everyday, and you will work with species you dreamed about as a child!
-From diagnosing to surgery, veterinarians wear lots of hats and are the backbone of conservation and zoos.
+From diagnosis to surgery, veterinarians wear lots of hats and are the backbone of conservation and zoos.
+Talk about a diverse careers that helps animals!
 How do you become a zoo/wildlife vet?
 Veterinarians typically obtain their undergraduate degree, followed by four years of veterinary school, and then fulfill their residency requirements which can take up to four more years.
 Want to learn more?
-Check out the American Association of Zoo Veterinarian’s website here.
+Check out the American Association of Zoo Veterinarians website here.

 Wildlife Biologist: If you love animals and research, becoming a wildlife biologist is an incredible way to make an impact.
 These animal lovers are responsible for: tagging and tracking species, studying ecosystems, writing research papers, studying zoonotic diseases, and much more.
 You can become a wildlife biologist with an undergraduate degree, but more job opportunities open up when you obtain your master’s or doctorate.
 Like a veterinarian, wildlife biologists typically wear many hats but the reward is immeasurable.